As rumours surround GTA 6’s announcement gain steam, we’ve started imagining where the next instalment in the Grand Theft Auto series could be set.

 Let’s hope that Moscow is in better shape than in Metro 2033…

-4. Far East: Tokyo/Hong Kong
+4. Far East/Tokyo/Hong Kong

 China and Japan have their own culture and traditions, which could be brought into a whole new light with the GTA formula.
 You could play a fugitive immigrant trying to make his name in Tokyo, fresh from America.
 Struggling with the language barrier, racism and the lack of prospects, you turn to the only thing you know; crime.
-It would be awesome to take the Yakuza on, rather than playing them.

 5. Brazil: Sao Paulo or Rio de Janeiro

 Paris; The City of Love.
 A truly beautiful city, with a mixture of modern and historical structures similar to London.
-Wide highways give way to narrow side streets and cramped alleyways; the perfect locales for a getaway following a high-speed pursuit.
+Wide highways give way to narrow side streets and cramped alleyways; the perfect setting for a getaway following a high-speed pursuit.

 So, where would you like to see Rockstar take Grand Theft Auto 6?